 Twitless

-Yesterday (1/10/2020), a couple of days after the president’s Twitter account was locked, I saw several posts, and opinion pieces, claiming that when social media platforms suspend accounts, (aka PRIVATE companies enforcing their own acceptable-use policies) it’s like “The New Jim Crow.”
+Yesterday (1/10/2021), a couple of days after the president’s Twitter account was locked, I saw tweets and opinion articles, claiming that when social media platforms suspend accounts, (aka PRIVATE companies enforcing their own acceptable-use policies) it’s like “The New Jim Crow.”

-When a (small town, Deep South) high school friend’s mom was pregnant with him (circa 1964), she suffered severe internal bleeding and was refused treatment at the local hospital.
+When a (small town, Deep South) high school friend’s mom was pregnant with him (circa 1964), she suffered life-threatening internal bleeding and was refused treatment at the local hospital.

-Because the hospital didn’t have “black blood. ”
+Because the hospital didn’t have any “black blood. ”

-They only survived because the father was a veteran and the mother was treated at the Orlando Naval Training Center’s hospital (20 miles) away.
+They only survived because the father was a veteran and the mother given a transfusion at the Orlando Naval Training Center’s hospital (20 miles) away (Praise be to….Harry Truman for integrating the US Military in 1948.)

 THAT is Jim Crow.

-Though, when he was in the womb, he was left for dead because he wasn’t deserving of “white blood.”
+Though, when he was in the womb, he and his mother were left for dead because they weren’t deserving of “white blood.”

 In that same town, years earlier, a friend’s grandfather was told he would lose his license to operate his hotel if he rented a room to Jackie Robinson.